 A more abstract thing that I want to achieve in the next year is that I want people to know who we are in the industry.
 The thing is, the industry is pretty close knit, everyone sort of knows everyone.
 We want people to know who we are and our competitors in the industry to know who we are and to be weary of us in some ways.
 I want them to be aware of our presence.
 A year down the line I want the bigger and main competitors to know about us and be like, that’s Airbox, they do this brand and that brand.

 We want brands to know that Airbox is the company to go to for fulfilment.
 That’s what I want.

-To be the number one fulfilment company in the country and have the reputation as being the guys that do an amazing job.
+To be the number one fulfilment company in the UK and to continue to grow globally.
+I want us to achieve the reputation as being the guys that do an amazing job.
 I want people to say – If you’re a brand who wants to grow and have the best platform for success, joining Airbox would be the best decision you could make.